HannaKarlson/my-movies/README.md

 ## Further improvements

 This project was written as a code challange with limited time available.
-In the future we could add state persistance, search functionallity, type check as well as graphical improvements such as icons and fonts.
+In the future we could add search functionallity, type check as well as graphical improvements such as icons and fonts.